tthvan/Insurance-Benefit-Pricing/README.md

 # Group Benefits Experience Analysis (Brief Report)

 ## 1. Executive Summary
-Overall experience for the group is **favourable for Health and Dental** benefits, with experience costs consistently **below manual calculations across all classes and regions**.
+Overall experience for the group is **favourable for Health and Dental** benefits, with experience costs consistently **below manual assumptions across all classes and regions**.
 However, **STD and LTD show signs of unfavourable experience in a few segments**, specifically by **Class A** (Office workers), while Class B (Field workers) are mainly favourable due to limited claims recorded.

 ---